 | Condition | Relevant work schedule setting |

-| Hours worked is shorter or longer than daily target hours | Working hours and breaks |
+| Hours worked is shorter or longer than daily target hours |

-| Total break time exceeds working schedule | Working hours and breaks |
+| Total break time exceeds working schedule |

-| Start time/ End time is earlier or later than working schedule | Working hours and breaks |
+| Start time/end time is earlier or later than working schedule |

-| Exact location was requested but is missing | Location tracking |
+| Exact location was requested but is missing | This refers to the Location tracking settings in time tracking policies.
+Specifically, it relates to the option Capture exact location when people track time. |

-| Hours worked are longer than max daily hours | Limit maximum hours worked per day |
+| Hours worked are longer than max hours |

-| Break is shorter than break rule | Break rules |
+| Break is shorter than break rule |

-| Break start is later than break rule | Break rules |
+| Break start is later than break rule |

-| No break taken | This condition triggers any time the employee doesn’t track a break, regardless of their work schedule settings. |
+| No break taken | This condition triggers any time the employee doesn’t track a break, regardless of their work schedule or time tracking policy settings. |

 Add additional supervisors to an approval